|Movie Title/Year and Brief Scene Description|

 The brooding, mystical melodrama told of the work of a trained Canadian nurse named Betsy Connell (Frances Dee).
 The retrospective film was her description of how she had "walked with a zombie."

-Betsy was convinced that she could cure the "living dead" Jessica with a shot of insulin, but the treatment failed.
+Betsy was convinced that she could cure the "living dead" Jessica with a shot of insulin, but the shock treatment failed.
 She then learned from Jessica's native maid Alma (Theresa Harris) that a local voodoo priest cured a woman with her condition.
 Alma drew her a map to the "Home Fort" where a local voodoo ceremony would take place.

 In an unsettling nighttime scene, Betsy took her patient, without permission, on a haunting, dream-like walk through billowing cane fields to the ceremony.
 She had to pass animal sacrifices along the way.
 As she went through a crossroads, there was the abrupt appearance in the darkness of a huge, eerie, bug-eyed and towering zombie-like guard Carre Four (Darby Jones).
 It was a shocking moment!